draftm0de/flutter.ui/README.md

 }
 ```

-Pass `DraftModeUIConfirmStyle.error` to hide the cancel button and show a
+Pass `DraftModeUIDialogStyle.error` to hide the cancel button and show a
 red accent on Material buttons.

 ### Auto-confirm Countdown